blu/hello-gcclessness/README.md

 # hello-gcclessness
-Miscellaneous utilities modeled after libc such.
-All string\*.s routines are AAPCS64-compliant and ready for linking against c++ code via
+Miscellaneous utilities modelled after libc such.
+All string\*.s routines are AAPCS64-compliant and ready for use by c++ code via

 	extern "C" void name(args..) asm ("asm_name");